 Residential Neighborhood

-Access to public transportation is available on Westport Road.
+Public transportation is available on Westport Road.
 Both local and express service is available from TARC (Transit Authority of River City) as well as TARC 3, the transportation service for the disabled.

 Rolling Hills Plaza